-Oxford University is pleased to publish its third Annual Admissions Statistical Report.
-This gives information on the students who have applied to our undergraduate courses, received offers and been admitted, over the last five years.
+Oxford University is pleased to publish its fifth Annual Admissions Statistical Report.
+This gives information on the students who have applied to our undergraduate courses, received offers and been admitted, over the last five admissions years between 2017 and 2021.
 The statistics are broken down by domicile, nation and region of the UK, disadvantage, school type, gender, ethnicity and disability, and they are presented at University level and by course and college.
+We publish this Report to measure our progress and provide transparency about our processes.

-The data reveals steady progress towards our journey of diversifying our student body, as well as evidence that this work is far from over.
+The data reveals significant progress towards our journey of diversifying our student body, as well as evidence that this work is far from over.
+Selection continues to be very competitive, with applications rising by 22% in the past five years.
 Some groups remain under-represented in our community.
 We are committed to building a more inclusive Oxford and being representative of wider society.

 If you are a student considering applying to Oxford, a family member, or teacher with ideas about how we can reach more young people across the UK, please get in touch via ox.ac.uk/ask, as we would love to hear your thoughts.